smith153/pattern_counter/README.md

 pattern_counter
 ===============

-Transverses (recursively) a file looking for repeating digits.
+Transverses (recursively) a file looking for repeating digits, inserts counts to linked-list.

+Was originally used to analyze data compression.

+Compile with make.